-- Communicate business recruitment and expansion priority matrix to communities and partners (such as EDCUtah, GOEO, and the Chambers of Commerce). - Matrix includes the following priorities: - Projects that align with local workforce skills-so businesses don't have to recruit employees from outside of the region, continuing to push up housing costs. - Projects that provide above-average wages. - Projects that are in the State's priority industries or match regional economic development projects (see Regional Projects and Priorities) - Lobby and advocate for GOEO and municipalities to restructure their incentive process to specific industries to better align with needed jobs. - Lobby and advocate for cities and counties to be part of a larger regional effort for recruitment of businesses with state entities like GOEO and EDCUtah.
+J1.
+Communicate business recruitment and expansion priority matrix to communities and partners (such as EDCUtah, GOEO, and the Chambers of Commerce).

+- Matrix includes the following priorities:

+- outside of the region, continuing to push up housing costs.

+- Projects that provide above-average wages.

+- (see Regional Projects and Priorities)

+J2.
+Lobby and advocate for GOEO and municipalities to restructure their incentive process to specific industries to better align with needed jobs.

+J3.
+Lobby and advocate for cities and counties to be part of a larger regional effort for recruitment of businesses with state entities like GOEO and EDCUtah.